derikwhittaker/presentations/Craftsmanship-IdentifyingTheStench.md

 30-50 min

 ### Abstract
-Most developers want to right clean, readable and maintainable code.
-But this is not always executed.
-Sometimes we write code, that to use is solid, but is actually bad.
-This code is often refered to as 'code smell'.
+Most developers want to write clean, readable and maintainable code, but this is not always executed.
+Sometimes we write code that is well.... to be nice has the stench of a wet dog.
+You wanted to write great code but for one reason or another it did not go as planned.
+Sure the code may work or solve the desired need, but it may not be maintainable or is difficult to follow.
+When this type of code is produced it is called a code smell.

-In this session we will learn what constitues a code smell, learn why they are dangerous to your code, and how to deoderize your code to remove the smells.
+In this session we will whip out the Lysol and learn how to deodorize your code.
+We will look at many different examples of code smell and how we can turn the stench into sweet smelling aroma

 ### Learning Objectives
 * How to identify Code Smells